Amish Shops and Tours

 Located on Highway D is Old Country Cheese, a cheese factory that uses milk from local Amish farms to produce more than 20 varieties of cheeses.
 A factory outlet store is located on-site where you can purchase their cheese along with other Amish-made goods including jams, candy, maple syrup, trinkets and crafts.

-If your visit includes an overnight stay, Country Pleasures Bed & Breakfast offers the unique opportunity to spend the night in a real Amish homestead.
-The five bedroom, four bathroom B&B was the former home of an Amish family and is now your quiet retreat in the heart of Amish country.
-Enjoy the 23 acre property of quiet farmland—a relaxing, authentic end to a day filled with touring and other area activities.
+If your visit includes an overnight stay, Country Pleasures is now an Airbnb that offers the unique opportunity to spend the night in a real Amish homestead.
+The five-bedroom, four-bathroom house was the former home of an Amish family and is now your quiet retreat in the heart of Amish country.
+Enjoy the large open property of quiet farmland and bring the kids along for a relaxing, authentic trip that will transport you back in time.

 Dalton/Kingston Area Amish